 Members of the San Angelo Chamber of Commerce:

 Finally, we ask that you take a moment to like and follow us on Facebook and on other social media platforms if you haven’t already done so.
-We also ask you to check out our website, www.sanangelo.org, for new information, as we are continually updating our resources page.
+We also ask you to check out our website, www.sanangelo.org, for new information, as we are continually providing updates.
 I have included my email and personal cell phone number below.
-Please feel free to contact me at any time.
+Please feel free to contact me at any time

 In the meantime, stay safe and keep well…We deeply appreciate you all.